 How much does a funeral cost?

-Non discretionary funeral costs which include the so called essential items:
+Non discretionary funeral costs which include the essential items:

 Funeral director’s fees

 The Minister’s fees

 Burial or cremation costs

 Discretionary funeral costs include the additional more personal funeral expenses such as:

 Estate administration fees

 More and more people are now taking steps to prepay funeral costs, as this not only will save money, it will also save the family a lot of the emotional stress as everything will be taken care of today in advance.

 If you are looking to prepay for your funeral, then help with funeral costs is available on our site through comparing plans or calling us free on 0800 133 7656.